jasoninirio/Software-Miniproject/README.md

-# Software-Miniproject
+# Software Mini Project ( we can change this to an app name )
-Software Project for EC463
+_Software Project for EC463_